 Answer: Yes, this must be disclosed to prospective buyers.
 According to a HUD Guidance Memo, “if an owner has information obtained from the use of a home test kit for lead, that information must be disclosed; however, the owner should also disclose information about the reliability of the test kit results.”

 Therefore, if the testing kit showed the presence of lead paint in the home, this must be disclosed to prospective buyers.
 It is recommended that the results of the test-kit be affixed to the lead paint disclosure, which will also indicate that the homeowner conducted the test, rather than a trained professional.
+Check out https://brushworkpainters.com/what-can-a-fresh-coat-of-paint-do-to-your-home/ to learn more.
 As always, the prospective buyer shall have a 10-day opportunity to conduct a risk assessment or inspection for the presence of lead-based paint and/or lead-based paint hazards.
 The foregoing also applies to rental properties built before 1978.